maltezfaria/DataFlowTasks.jl/docs/src/examples/examples.md

 ## Hardware specification

-All examples and benchmarks where generated using the following `CPU`:
+The examples and benchmarks were generated using the following `CPU`:

 ```@example
 using CpuId